-CBUAE issues 2024 Financial Stability Report
+CBUAE issues 2024 financial stability report

 PHOTO

 The strong performance of the financial system contributed to enhancing the nation's economic resilience.
-The UAE's real GDP grew by 4 percent in 2024, driven by growth momentum in the non-oil sector, a key driver for economic diversification.
-The overall GDP growth outlook is also expected to remain positive for the coming years, reaching 4.4 percent in 2025 and rising to 5.4 percent in 2026.
+The UAE's real GDP grew by 4% in 2024, driven by growth momentum in the non-oil sector, a key driver for economic diversification.
+The overall GDP growth outlook is also expected to remain positive for the coming years, reaching 4.4% in 2025 and rising to 5.4% in 2026.

 2024 also saw the CBUAE reinforce its regulatory and supervisory frameworks through the implementation of new macroprudential tools, strengthening cybersecurity requirements, advancing in sustainable finance, and expanding the scope of climate change risk assessment, in line with international best practices.